home-assistant/home-assistant.io/source/voice_control/troubleshooting.markdown

 ![Open the Assist developer tool sentence parser](/images/assist/assistant-debug-06.png)

-## Test if the phrase works without voice: while executing the commands
+## Test a sentence per assistant without voice: while executing the commands

 If you want to test if a sentence works with a specific assistant while actively executing the commands, use the sentence parser in the **Debug** view.